anderslundstedt/anderslundstedt.github.io/research/index.md

 For the latest technical results see the summary.
 For a more conceptual discussion see the Stockholm Logic Seminar presentation.
-For slides, the JAF 38 presentation is more or less a condensed version of the FLoV Logic Seminar presentation (also, the linked blog post adresses some problems in the slides).
+For slides, the JAF 38 presentation is more or less a condensed version of the FLoV Logic Seminar presentation (also, the linked blog post addresses some problems in the slides).

 - Summary of results
   - version 2020-01-22: